 On a broader level though, the appeal of cellular smartwatches aligns with the desire to venture out into the great outdoors.
 As they require no paired smartphone to function, a cellular watch enables its owners to leave their phone behind, while retaining the ability to call or message - provided you still have cell signal.

-If you’ve got your heart set on an eSIM-enabled watch, you’ll need to book a data plan for it so you can access mobile data - venture out with confidence with a BetterRoaming eSIM plan for the Apple Watch.
-Specifically designed for Apple Watches, BetterRoaming Watch plans allow you the freedom to enjoy unbound cellular connectivity as great rates.
+If you’ve got your heart set on an eSIM-enabled watch, you’ll need to book an eSIM plan for it so you can access mobile data - venture out with confidence with a BetterRoaming eSIM plan for the Apple Watch.
+Specifically designed for Apple Watches, BetterRoaming Watch plans allow you the freedom to enjoy unbound cellular connectivity at great rates.

 Plans can be quickly and simply booked via the watch itself – learn how to set up a BetterRoaming Watch package in seconds here.